waltfy/waltfy.github.io/_posts/2015-04-07-writing-compose.md

 **NOTE**: We are returning the first (and only) element of the resulting array.

-There you have it.
+Of course, there are improvements that could be made (make it more DRY, avoid a few lines here and there) but there you have it.
 I've added `compose` to the global scope of this page.
 Open up your console and go play with it!
 Check the revisions on the [gist if you want to visualise](https://gist.github.com/waltfy/9f314bc3ea74cfc6c97d/revisions) the code better.
 (I've also added `double(n)` and `addOne(n)`)

 <script type='text/javascript'>
   console.debug("Hey, you're trying it!");